buzynovskyi/buzynovskyi/README.md

 🌱 I am interested in data analysis, mainly through Python and SQL.

-⚡ I have just completed the Practicum 100 bootcamp training, and am working on further deepening my knowledge in the data field.
+⚡ I have just completed the Practicum 100 data analyse course and am working on further deepening my knowledge in the data field.

 👯 I’m looking to collaborate on cool projects involving data analysis.